NathanPease16/Flexi/Documentation/FlexiCurves/FlexiCurves.md

 | easeIn | AnimationCurve | Eases into a linear line towards 1 |
 | easeOut | AnimationCurve | Eases out of a linear line towards 1 |
 | easeInOut| AnimationCurve | Eases into and out of a linear line towards 1 |

+## Description
+Stores pre-defined movement curves for ease of use

+When applied to an interpolation, the curve will be evaluted at the interpolation's current completion percentage (0.0f - 1.0f) and used as `t` in all [FlexiOperations](../FlexiOperations/FlexiOperations.md)